GLOBAL MARKETS-Stocks rally, euro falls as ECB open to more stimulus

 By David Gaffen

-NEW YORK, Oct 22 Stocks rose in the United States and Europe and the dollar hit a three-week high against the euro after European Central Bank President Mario Draghi said further rate cuts were considered to stimulate the euro zone economy.
+NEW YORK, Oct 22 Stocks rose in the United States and Europe and the dollar rallied against the euro after European Central Bank President Mario Draghi said further rate cuts were considered to stimulate the euro zone economy.

-The ECB, as widely expected, took no new steps on Thursday, but Draghi signalled that it could extend its 1 trillion euro bond-buying quantitative easing program if necessary to combat weak inflation.

-"We are ready to act if needed ... and we are open to the full menu of monetary policy," Draghi said at his news conference.

 Worries that global economic growth is slowing, particularly in China, have depressed stock and commodity markets across the world in recent months and prompted a series of downgrades to economic forecasts from the International Monetary Fund and others.

+The ECB, as widely expected, took no new steps on Thursday, but Draghi signaled that it could extend its 1 trillion euro bond-buying quantitative easing scheme if necessary to combat weak inflation.

+"We are ready to act if needed ... and we are open to the full menu of monetary policy," Draghi said at his press conference.

-Wall Street was higher, gaining ground after the ECB news and earnings reports that included better-than-expected figures from McDonald's Corp and weak figures from Caterpillar .
+Wall Street was higher, gaining ground after the ECB news and earnings reports that included better-than-expected figures from McDonald's Corp to weak figures from Caterpillar and Raytheon.

-The dollar rose 1.3 percent against a basket of currencies .
+The dollar edged up against a basket of currencies.
 The U.S. unit has been losing ground in the past month as expectations waned for an interest rate hike this year by the Federal Reserve.

-The pan-European FTSEurofirst 300 stocks index rose 2.1 percent.
+The pan-European FTSEurofirst 300 stocks index rose 2 percent.
 An increased full-year sales outlook from Swiss drugmaker Roche helped support the index.
-The company's shares rose 2.9 percent.
+The company's shares were up 2.8 percent.

 Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.2 percent.
 Japan's Nikkei closed down 0.6 percent.

-Euro zone government bonds rallied, with benchmark German 10-year Bund yields falling to 0.49 percent, down 0.07 percentage point.
+Euro zone government bonds rallied, with benchmark German 10-year Bund prices rising 19/32 to drop the yield to 0.50 percent, down 0.06 percentage point.

-Gold held near its lowest in more than a week, last trading at $1,167 an ounce.
-(Additional reporting by Hideyuki Sano in Tokyo, Nichola Saminather in Singapore and Nigel Stephenson, Marius Zaharia and Simon Falush in London; Editing by Dave Gregorio and Nick Zieminski)
+Gold held near its lowest in more than a week, last trading at $1,164 an ounce.
+(Additional reporting by Hideyuki Sano in Tokyo, Nichola Saminather in Singapore and Marius Zaharia and Simon Falush in London; Editing by Kevin Liffey and Dave Gregorio)

 * Oil prices lowest since Nov on expanding U.S. inventories (Updates to close of U.S. trading)